KID-22/Cocktail/README.md

 + **Up-to-Date Evaluation Dataset**: Introducing Natural Question Up-To-Date (NQ-UTD), a dataset featuring queries derived from the latest events, specifically designed to test the responsiveness of LLM-based IR models to new information not included in their pre-training data.

 + **Easy-to-use Evaluation Tool**:  Cocktail includes a user-friendly evaluation tool, simplifying the process of assessing various IR models on the benchmarked dataset.
-This tool is designed with adaptability in mind, allowing for seamless integration of new models and datasets, thereby enabling researchers and developers to efficiently evaluate the performance and bias of their IR systems.
+This tool is designed with adaptability, allowing for seamless integration of new models and datasets, thereby enabling researchers and developers to efficiently evaluate the performance and bias of their IR systems.

 ## File Structure